 2.2.10.
-Office of Extended Learning and Quality Enhancement
+Office of Continuing Education

-The Office of Extended Learning and Quality Enhancement coordinators dual enrollment offerings for the university and all non-credit continuing education offerings not specifically exempted from its control.
-It also supports summer camps on campus.
-The Office is responsible for maintaining a master list of all campus continuing education programs.
-Members of the faculty and staff are encouraged to work with this office to develop their ideas into non-credit course offerings.
-The Office also coordinates and executes the University's Quality Enhancement Plan.
+The Office of Continuing Education sponsors all non-credit continuing education offerings not specifically exempted from its control.
+The Office of Continuing Education is responsible for maintaining a master list of all campus continuing education programs.
+Members of the faculty and staff are encouraged to work with the Office of Continuing Education to develop their ideas into non-credit course offerings.